Basque cuisine: Overview

 Basques have also been quick to absorb new ingredients and techniques from new settlers and from their own trade and exploration links.
 Jews expelled from Spain and Portugal created a chocolate and confectionery industry in Bayonne still well-known today, and part of a wider confectionery and pastry tradition across the Basque Country.
 Basques embraced the potato and the capsicum, used in hams, sausages and recipes, with pepper festivals around the area, notably Ezpeleta and Puente la Reina.

-Olive oil is more commonly used than vegetable oil in Basque cooking.
+Olive oil is more commonly used than other vegetable oils in Basque cooking.

-Cuisine and the kitchen are at the heart of Basque culture, and there is a Museum of Gastronomy in Llodio.

 One of the staple cookbooks for traditional Basque dishes was initially published in 1933.
 "La cocina de Nicolasa" (the Kitchen of Nicolasa) by Nicolasa Pradera has gone into 20 editions.

 Ways of eating

 In addition to the dishes and products of the Basque Country, there are features of the way of preparing and sharing food unique to the area.

 Cider houses (sagardotegiak) are a feature of the hills around Donostia, especially near Astigarraga.
 These are usually large country restaurants with enormous barrels of cider.
 Cider is poured from a height straight into the glass for visitors, with a rustic menu invariably of salt cod omelette, grilled T-bone steak and ewes' milk cheese with walnuts and quince paste.
 The cider houses are only open for a few months of the year.

 The txikiteo is the tapas crawl from bar to bar seen across Spain, but it reaches its pinnacle in Donostia, with hundreds of people on the streets of the old town wandering from bar to bar, each known for its specialty, whether it be croquettes, tortilla, toast, or seafood.
 The txikiteo is also popular in cities such as Pamplona and Bilbao.

+Many bars will offer a combination of pre-made pintxos (such as gildas) that are typically cold as well as hot specialities that are made to order.
+Typically pintxos cost between one and three euros each.

 Gerezi beltza arno gorriakin is a cherry soup served warm or cold.
 The cherries are poached in wine, often with enough sugar added to make a light syrup.
 A cherry without pits is preferred for this dish.
 To release their flavor, the cherries are carefully pitted or cut in half.
 Usually the soup is prepared on the day it will be served, because 24 hours is enough time for the cherries to blanch noticeably in the liquid.
 The soup is often served with a dollop of sour cream, crème fraîche, or ice cream.

-Gastronomic societies are organisations, almost always of men, who cook and eat together in a communal txoko.
+Gastronomic societies, or txoko in Basque, are communal organisations, almost always composed of all men who cook and eat together.